Skip to content

 Through Science

-An FNR Industrial Fellowships research project combining clinical neurofeedback innovation with rigorous neuroscience methodology.
+An FNR Industrial Fellowships research project combining brain-computer interface innovation with rigorous neuroscience methodology for personalised neurofeedback.

 About the CURATOR Project